Link an Issue to a Commit or Code Review

 When a linked commit is the last one in the branch, you can create a merge request right from the issue.

-An issue linked to a merge request will be resolved (closed) automatically when the merge is successfully completed and the merge request is closed.
+The status of an issue linked to a merge request can be updated automatically when the merge is successfully completed and the merge request is closed.
 (Available in Organization and Enterprise plans.)
 Also, you'll get a notification to the issue chat.